FrancoSpeziali/node-form-validation/README.md

 Following the same examples from above:

-1. Add the `trim()` sanitiser on the following properties:
+1. Additionally add the `trim()` sanitiser on the following properties:

 ```
-username
 password
 firstname
 lastname